-8 Eco-Friendly and Energy Efficient Roofing Shingles to Consider
+8 Eco-Friendly Roofing Materials to Consider

+New construction products are continually coming out that make energy-efficient, eco-friendly homes a reality.
 When it comes to roofing, there are many different eco-friendly roofing options available on the market.
 Each one is unique and has its advantages and disadvantages.
 Which roofing option is best for your home can vary depending on your specific circumstances, but here is a list of the different options available and what you should know about each one.

 1. Cool Roofs